Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ```

 Note that the balance and the public key of the account are
 fields of the account object.
-Moreover, note that @Type knows
+Moreover, note that Hotmoka knows
 which is the class of the object at that address
 (it is a `io.takamaka.code.lang.ExternallyOwnedAccount`)
 and where that class is defined (inside the jar